** Note ** Links for wet wading gear are in the second half of this article

 I’m still surprised by the number of anglers I find who are opposed to wet wading.
 They fear waterborne pathogens and incurable diseases.
 Inevitably, they have secondhand stories about staph infections and antibiotic-resistant bacteria.

 Fair enough.
-I’ll concede that wet wading with an open leg wound may be unwise.
+I’ll concede that wet wading with an open leg wound might be unwise.
 And for anyone dead-set on the dangers of wet wading, I respect your decision.

 But I grew up jumping in creeks and ponds whenever I could, and I guess I don’t have a fear of what might be in the water.